FlatronTech/GruzNET-Explorer/README.md

 **This is a repo for my own browser!**

-For now it's in Alpha state...

 The browser has its own engine!

 Everything is written in Rust.

 # Problems

-- The browser doesn't have HTTPS support
 - No full JS support (which MANY sites need..)
-- Little support for CSS (only text-align and background-color work for now)
+- Small support for CSS

   # Screenshots